-A ZIP analysis is a simple method for developing GIGA-maps and to find potential areas for interventions, innovations and ideas.
+ZIP-analysis is a simple method for developing gigamaps and finding potential areas for interventions, innovations and ideas.
 ZIP stands for zoom, innovation (idea, intervention, innovation) and potential (problem or ‘painpoint’).

-There are other points that could be used, for example, risk points or leverage points or points where a systems intervention would have a greater impact on the whole system.
+Other points can be used, for example, risk points or leverage points or points where a systems intervention would have a greater impact on the whole system.

-Use the ZIP and any additional analysing points in your GIGA-mapping to start a generative process and to ultimately find innovation in the map that is truly rooted in the system.
+Use the ZIP and any additional analysing points in your gigamapping to start a generative process and ultimately find innovation in the map that is truly rooted in the system.

 Z: Zoom is used to mark areas or points on your map that need more research.
 It is a reminder for you that you lack information, and it is an initiator to make additional maps by zooming into this area.

 P: The P stands for potential, problem, problematic or pain point.
 If there is an obvious problem, this is a potential for improvement.
 If you spot a potential problem but you don’t know what to do with it, this would be a P-point.

 A P-point does not need to be a problem.
 There could be big potential in things that work very well.
 One could also use the P as inspiration to improve things that do not work so well.
 Also, you can think of the P-points as potential actors, for example, in the sense of ‘enablers’ and ‘blockers’.
 Also, think of them as leverage points.
 As described by Donella Meadows [.1].